 Environment.devfrom the subsequent dropdown menus.
 You could also select is a member of group and choose a group as the condition to drive the policy.

 Alternatively, you can use the Advanced Rules DSL to create more complex policies than the Subscription Policy Builder allows by clicking Advanced Rules DSL in the top right corner of the policy builder.
-Complete the Enter Rules field with the available functions and variables: @iam, @isInGroups, and @hasAttribute.
+Complete the Enter Rules field with the available functions and variables: @database, @hasAttribute, @hasTagAsAttribute @hostname, @iam, @isInGroups, @schema, and @table.
 When you place your cursor in this field, a tool tip appears with the functions and values you can use to build your policy.
 For details about these functions and variables, see the Advanced DSL Policies overview.

 Note: You can add more than one condition by selecting + ADD.
 The dropdown menu in the far right of the Subscription Policy Builder contains conjunctions for your policy.
 If you select or, only one of your conditions must apply to a user for them to see the data.
 If you select and, all of the conditions must apply.